jadehopepunk/jadehopepunk/content/posts/2023-09-22-a-local-wiki-for-my-household.md

 # Our Needs

-Mojo Manor is a co-living household with four residents.
+Radish House (formerly Mojo Manor) is a co-living household with four residents.
 As well as talking in person around the kitchen table, we use written communication in a number of ways:

 * A signal chat that usually contains time sensitive messages like "can you pick up some bread"
 * Some additional signal chats to include common visitors, or discuss special topics like the garden roster